 Section 16(a) of the Exchange Act requires our directors, executive officers and the holders of more than 10% of our common stock to file with the SEC initial reports of ownership of our common stock and other equity securities on a Form 3 and reports of changes in ownership on a Form 4 or a Form 5.
-To our knowledge, based solely on a review of copies of reports filed by the persons required to file these reports and written representations from those persons, we believe that all reports required to be filed pursuant to Section 16(a) were timely filed with respect to the year ended December 31, 2016, except for (i) one transaction on Form 4 involving the purchase of 7,000 shares of common stock on November 16, 2016 by Mr. Billings that was inadvertently filed one business day after the due date, and (ii) one transaction on Form 4 involving the vesting of shares on November 15, 2016 by Ryan H. Murray, the company's Vice President of Finance, Chief Accounting Officer and Corporate Treasurer, that was inadvertently filed seven business days after the due date.
+To our knowledge, based solely on a review of copies of reports filed by the persons required to file these reports and written representations from those persons, we believe that all reports required to be filed pursuant to Section 16(a) were timely filed with respect to the year ended December 31, 2017.

-Amended and Restated

-2014 Stock Incentive Plan
+Amended and Restated 2014 Stock Incentive Plan